 The Parent Company Financial Statements include investments in subsidiaries, accounted for under the equity method.

-For the period ended December 31, 2016, equity in earnings of subsidiaries also includes a gain of \$16,259 on the acquisition of MBA Lazard (which resulted from the increase in the fair value of the Company's investment in MBA Lazard prior to the acquisition).
+For the period ended December 31, 2016, equity in earnings of subsidiaries also includes a gain of \$12,668 related to the portion of a business acquired in the fourth quarter of 2016 that was previously owned by one of the Company's subsidiaries.